steveafrost/sinatra-intro-to-mvc-v-000/README.md

 ## Overview

-We'll discuss the structure of MVC web applications and explain the relationship between the difffernet components in this application.
+We'll discuss the structure of MVC web applications and explain the relationship between the different components in this application.

 ## Objectives